 If it takes your fancy, tours of some of the world’s oldest vineyards dating back to 1845 are available to visitors of the region.
 Settled here you will find iconic names such as Penfolds, Jacob’s Creek and Seppeltsfield, who all welcome visitors and tour groups.

 If you are in need of accommodation the region offers a variety of options ranging from picturesque bed and breakfasts nestled within vineyards, to country cottages and luxurious retreats.
-If you are looking for a conference destination, the Barossa offers resorts and retreats with excellent conference facilities catering for large and small groups.
+If you are looking for a conference destination, the Barossa offers resorts and retreats with excellent conference facilities.